 1. The Members require that all persons using the Club premises be appropriately dressed.
-Therefore, Members and guests are required to honor this policy, which may see changes from time to time.
+Therefore, Members and guests are required to honour this policy, which may see changes from time to time.
 Our Directors have asked the Pro Shop staff and clubhouse Management to politely enforce the following dress code:

 1a.
 Golf Course